 Students may tailor the course to their particular capacities and interests by choosing units as electives from the wide range offered within the College if approved by the Board of Studies in the School of Financial and Administrative Studies.
-In choosing electives normal prerequisite requirements must be observed.
-Students are required to complete a minimum of 600, 630, or 660 semester-hours of electives for the award of the degree depending on their field of specialization, and may undertake no more than 720 semester-hours of electives without approval of the Board of Studies of the School.
+In choosing electives normal pre-requisite requirements must be observed.
+Students are required to complete a minimum of 600, 630, or 660 semester-hours of electives for the award of the degree depending on their field of specialisation, and may undertake no more than 720 semester-hours of electives without approval of the Board of Studies of the School.
 Normally about five elective units would be taken.

-Students may wish to pursue elective sequences offered by the College at Degree level.
-Approved major sequences are offered in Legal Studies, Economics, Political Science, and Education.
-Details of these programmes are shown under the relevant departments in "Semester-Unit Outlines".
+Elective Disciplinary Sequences: Students may wish to pursue elective disciplinary sequences offered by the College at Degree level. approved major sequences are offered in Legal Studies, Economics, Political Science, and Education.
+The required units in these programmes are listed below: